 Surgeons recommend that patients continue physical therapy once they go home.

-Most patients are discharged one to four days following surgery.
+Most patients are discharged one to four days following orthopedic surgery.
 However, patients may stay longer if there is a medical need to do so.
 Surgeons recommend that patients continue physical therapy once they go home.
 VVMC offers inpatient rehab if necessary during a patient’s stay.
 Patients can continue physical therapy once they are discharged home, at the VVMC Outpatient Rehab Clinic.

 Joint cartilage is a tough, smooth tissue that covers the ends of bones where joints are located.
 It helps cushion the bones during movement, and because it is smooth and slippery, it allows for motion with minimal friction.